Reformatory district

 The Ontario Reformatory lands, also known as the Guelph Correctional Centre, are at 785 York Road in Guelph’s east end, south of York Road and west of Watson Parkway South.

-This project is divided into two phases.
-Each will include a mix of technical and engagement tasks:
+The OR HCD project has two phases; both include a mix of technical and engagement tasks.

 Update